danbev/learning-openssl/notes/issues.md

     if (!CRYPTO_THREAD_write_lock(pk->lock))
         return 0;
 ```
-Notice that a write lock is aquired for pk->lock.
+Notice that a write lock is aquired for `pk->lock`.

 Next we have:
 ```c